amirieb/amnn/data/README.md

 **OMIM Data**
-OMIM dataset is publicly avaialble and can be obtained through their well-developed REST-based API, see [OMIM API](https://www.omim.org/api).
+OMIM dataset is publicly avaialble and can be obtained through their well-developed REST-based API, see [OMIM API](https://www.omim.org/api) or use the code we developed for this purpose: [https://github.com/amirieb/omim-api](https://github.com/amirieb/omim-api).